 South Africa is one of the most unequal societies in the world.
 This inequality poses a significant threat to all of us who enjoy South Africa today.
-In discussion with my peers, it has surprised me to discover how little we, as individuals and businesses, have been doing to address this challenge.
+In discussion with my peers, it has surprised me to discover how little we, as individuals and businesses, have proactively done to address this challenge.
 As a response, my wife, a friend and I have begun a project called Uplift Theory.
-Through it we are exploring ways to provide access to capital coupled with viable business pathways for use of that capital to create meaningful change in people's capacity to improve their lives and those of the people around them.

 If you'd like to get in touch to share ideas on any of the above, explore the possibility of working together, hear stories or compare battle wounds, feel free to drop me a line.
 I regularly spend anything from a handful of hours to a handful of days discussing interesting things with interesting people.